awsdocs/amazon-athena-user-guide/doc_source/convert-to-columnar.md

    PARTITIONED BY (dt string)
-   ROW FORMAT  serde 'org.apache.hive.hcatalog.data.JsonSerDe' with serdeproperties ( 'paths'='requestBeginTime, adId, impressionId, referrer, userAgent, userCookie, ip' ) LOCATION 's3://${REGION}.elasticmapreduce/samples/hive-ads/tables/impressions/' ;
+   ROW FORMAT  serde 'org.apache.hive.hcatalog.data.JsonSerDe' with serdeproperties ( 'paths'='requestBeginTime, adId, impressionId, referrer, userAgent, userCookie, ip' ) LOCATION 's3://MyRegion.elasticmapreduce/samples/hive-ads/tables/impressions/' ;
    ```
 **Note**
-Replace `REGION` in the `LOCATION` clause with the region where you are running queries\.
-For example, if your console is in us\-east\-1, `REGION` is `s3://us-east-1.elasticmapreduce/samples/hive-ads/tables/`\.
+Replace *MyRegion* in the `LOCATION` clause with the region where you are running queries\.
+For example, if your console is in us\-west\-1, `s3://us-west-1.elasticmapreduce/samples/hive-ads/tables/`\.

    This creates the table in Hive on the cluster which uses samples located in the Amazon EMR samples bucket\.